Dallas Streetcar: Phase 2 (Dallas Methodist Medical Center to Bishop Arts District)

 Phase 2 of the Dallas Streetcar line runs south from the line's original southern terminus at Methodist Dallas Medical Center (Beckley stop), to the Bishop Arts District in Oak Cliff.
 On April 28, 2015, the DART board of directors approved a construction contract for the Bishop Arts extension.
 On June 17, 2015, the Dallas City Council agreed to fund Phase 2 construction using up to $27.5 million in available grant money.

 In preparation for the Phase 2 opening, DART said that the frequency of service would increase from 30 minutes to 20 minutes by introducing a second streetcar on the line.
 The extension opened on August 29, 2016.

 Future expansion plans

-Future plans for the streetcar line include extensions from Union Station to the Dallas Convention Center, and a connection to the McKinney Avenue Trolley via the Main Street District.
+Future plans for the streetcar line include extensions from Union Station to the Dallas Convention Center, and a connection to the M-Line Trolley via the Main Street District.
 The $96.2-million project, called the "Central Link", will use new tracks on Elm and Commerce to travel east from Union Station to Olive and St. Paul streets, connecting to the McKinney Avenue Trolley tracks.
-It will be built in conjunction with the D2 Subway light rail project.
+It was planned to be built in conjunction with the D2 Subway light rail project.